Daniel Dart: Producing / Composing / The Riot Bros

 From 2008 to 2011, Dart owned a recording studio in Hollywood with long-time friend and partner Donal Finn called Riot Riot Studios.
 The two worked out of this studio under the pseudonym, The Riot Bros.
-During this time they also recorded two records under the name Swapmeet Shakedown/The Riot Bros, of which songs have been used in TV shows Shameless on Shotime, Blacklist and NBC's Under The Dome.
+During this time they also recorded two records under the name Swapmeet Shakedown/The Riot Bros, of which songs have been used in TV shows Shameless on Showtime, Blacklist and NBC's Under The Dome.
 The two composed original music for television and film advertising as well, working on projects such as Jennifer's Body, All About Steve, The Haunting in Connecticut, The International, and New In Town among others.

 Dart also produced and worked on many other various projects during this time.
 Ranging from MC Lars and Mighty Mighty Bosstone's to projects with Ne-Yo and original music for commercial enterprises such as The Haunted Mansion at Disneyland.